digitalwerk-gmbh/spdx2aosd/README.md

 ## Detailed Info, Warning and Error Messages

-Warning and error messages will not be displayed in the console.
+Info, warning and error messages will not be displayed in the console.
 Only a hint will be shown:

 ```sh
 Sorry for that - something went wrong!
 Please check the error.log file in the root folder for detailed information.
 ```

-All findings and errors are recorded in a log file named `error.log`.
+All infos, findings and errors are recorded in a log file named `error.log`.
 This file is located in the root directory of the tool.
-There you will find detailed descriptions of errors or warnings.
+There you will find detailed descriptions of infos, errors or warnings.

 ### Infos Explained